Biden Signs Five Animal Protection Measures into Law

 Yesterday the President Enacted Landmark Legislation to End Animal Testing Mandates and Horse Doping in the U.S.

-Earlier in the month, Biden signed into law the Big Cat Public Safety Act and Shark Fin Sales Elimination Act, passed by Congress in the preceding weeks.
+Biden signed into statute the Big Cat Public Safety Act and Shark Fin Sales Elimination Act in the preceding weeks as well.

 Here is background on the legislative progress: